We all know the power of the first contact. The first date may turn into the love of your life – or get forgotten in a couple of hours.

 Another trick making an app tutorial not only informative but also lovely and engaging is animation.
 Motion makes interaction more dynamic, delights users, catches attention at once.
 Interface animation can make the essential details quickly noticeable.

 However, motion can increase the time and traffic to get it loaded, so discuss it with developers in the aspect of its technical realization.

 Onboarding screens for McDonald’s app by Dmitry Mokhar looks lively and dynamic due to animations.

 This app tutorial by Netguru shows how animation helps to show more information on each screen.

 Make the copy focused and readable

-As for any guidelines or presentation, in onboarding tutorial, words are power.
+As for any guidelines or presentations, in the onboarding tutorial, words are power.
 Yet, there are two simple rules to make them work: tell them short and make them helpful.
-It’s vital to find the effective way not to waste the precious seconds which user is ready to devote to checking the screens.
+It’s vital to find an effective way not to waste the precious seconds which the user is ready to devote to checking the screens.
 If possible, involve the copywriter who will help to create the interface copy that makes every single letter count.
-The outcome has to be an attractive and clear copy which applies the language appealing to the target audience and corresponding to the objectives set for the product.
+The outcome has to be an attractive and clear copy that applies the language appealing to the target audience and corresponding to the objectives set for the product.